llllllllll/lazy_python/README.md

 not evaluating them until the value is needed.
 A `Thunk` wrapped function can accept `Thunk`s as arguments; this is how the tree is built.

+`Thunk`s represent the weak head normal form of an expression.

 ### `LazyTransformer` ###